Hwasong-11S: Description

-Hwasong-11S is the underwater-launched variant of the Hwasong-11A.
-The missile is claimed to have a ground-based version that was first tested on 16 April 2022, later identified as Hwasong-11D.
+Hwasong-11S is the underwater-launched variant of Hwasong-11A.
+The missile is also claimed to have a ground-based version that was first tested on 16 April 2022, later identified as Hwasong-11D.
 Its reported range is about 600 km.
 The estimated length and diameter are between 6.8-8.45 m and 1.0-1.1 m respectively.
 Hwasong-11S is capable of carrying the Hwasan-31 tactical nuclear warhead.
 German analyst Norbert Brügge claimed the missile to be a modified version of Pukguksong-1 with two stages, a longer body and a longer warhead.

 Hwasong-11S utilizes a solid-fueled engine and a single-stage design with four bumps around the tail section.
 Four grid fins, which folded before launch, are located between the four bumps.
 After its maiden launch, it was determined that the bumps and grid fins were a part of the gas generator.
 The new missile also features improved control, such as "flank" and "gliding skip" mobilities.

 Information from the 19 October 2021 launch suggests that the missile is fitted with a gas generator to cold launch out of the submarine's missile tube into the air, before the ignition of main engine.
 Compared to previous North Korean SLBMs like the Pukguksong-1 and its larger derivatives, it retains the depressed trajectory and manoeuvring flight characteristics of Hwasong-11A to try to evade missile defence systems.
 Since it is based on a missile with a shorter range than the Pukguksong-series, the submarine would need to get closer to its target in order to launch, leaving it more vulnerable to detection and destruction before it can be fired.
 Its development may be more of a political statement than an effort to create a viable weapon, as the test occurred weeks after South Korea tested their own Hyunmoo-2B's SLBM version, Hyunmoo 4-4, both of which are derived from the same Iskander design base.
+Such a small SLBM means more missiles can be stored on a submarine, enabling North Korea to counter their enemy's ballistic missile submarines.

 Based on information and photos from the 25 September 2022 launch, it was determined that the missile was launched from a silo under a reservoir.
 However, it is likely the missile was fired from a submersible barge containing launch silos.
 It is unknown whether such a system will be pursued as a serious launch method, or if it was a demonstration of another capability to deter South Korean preemption strategies by adding another potential deployment method.
+It is possible that this lake-borne launcher is designed to be an operational weapon system.